 The estimated regressive function:

 As emprat2 is one year lagged of emprat1, the existence of multicollinearity makes it difficult to separate the effect of the two variables that are linearly correlated to a large extent, which means the deviation of the estimated coefficients from true values of the two variables may be considerable.
 However, this is not a serious problem here.
 The separated coefficients of the two variables are not particularly important, since they both measure the influence of female labor force participation on marital stability.
-What should be concerned is such joint influence that contains effect from the two variables.
+What should be concerned is the joint influence resulting from the two variables.
 Whether the joint influence is significant or not can be tested in the method named after Ronald A. Fisher (F-Test).
 The same process is applied to uemrat1 and uemrat2.
 The results of the tests show in Table 2.

 Tab.2 Results of F-Tests in (emprat1, emprat2) and (uemrat1, uemrat2)